How My Student Became Fluent in Two Years

 I created an activity that allows EIGHT times more language interaction than normal and I am offering it to you for FREE.
 It is one of my most popular products.
 You can use it for repetition in context of any vocabulary or concept or as an END-OF-THE-YEAR ACTIVITY to recycle the vocabulary and provide tons of language in context.

 I created a short version just for the future tense.
-To access it, just type in your name and email address in the sign-up form on the home page.

 Here is the same activity for the Preterite Tense.